Abraham1234888/CORAB-Fashion-Home/README.md

 # CORAB Fashion Web Project

-This is a modern, responsive website for CORAB Fashion, a creative agency specializing in African fashion designs, custom clothing, and style consulting.
+This is a modern, responsive website for CORAB Fashion, a creative agency specializing in African fashion Logistics.

 ## Features
 - Stylish landing page with hero section